kjwilder/lightsout/strategy.md

 .
 P P P .
 ```

-Applying them to an empty game yields:
+Applying these rows to an empty board produces the following top four rows:
 ```
 0 0 0 0 0
 0 0 0 0 0